riddhiMak/RMIntroView/README.md

 # RMIntroView

- RMINtroview is easy to use which allow you to introduce your application to user Before the user has to go through a signup process or main screen.
+ RMIntroview is easy to use which allow you to introduce your application to user Before the user has to go through a signup process or main screen.

 <p align="center">
   <img src="https://github.com/riddhiMak/RMIntroView/blob/master/screenshot/output_MDRw21.gif">